dynatrace-extensions/dt-extensions-python-sdk/docs/index.rst

    :class: note

    You might have noticed that there are some additional metrics being sent to Dynatrace.
-These are called self monitoring metrics and they allow the tenant to understand how the extension is performing and whether everything is fine with the assigned monitoring configuration.
+These are called self monitoring metrics and they allow the environment to understand how the extension is performing and whether everything is fine with the assigned monitoring configuration.